-Demonstrators turn out Sunday for second day of Women's Marches
+Women's Marches draw large crowds on second day

 This year, attendees are hoping their voices can generate concrete action at the ballot box.

-"Before Trump, I was content to sit back and watch the government just go by me," Heather Tucci from Harford County, Maryland, told CNN on Saturday.
-"Now I'm not."
+Hollie S. Chambers marched in Miami, carrying a sign that said, "A woman's place is in the revolution!"

+This year's march was Chambers' first, she told CNN via Instagram.
+"I recently moved to Florida from NJ," Chambers said, "and wanted to get started in advocacy in my new community."

-Kelley Robinson, Planned Parenthood's national organizing director, told CNN that many of the women who marched last year have been inspired to run for office themselves.
+Kelley Robinson, Planned Parenthood's national organizing director, told CNN on Saturday that many of the women who marched last year have been inspired to run for office themselves.

 "It's a time where we're not just showing up -- folks are saying that, 'Hey, we actually need to be sitting in those chairs,'" Robinson said.
 "You know, so everyone who was out in the airports rallying last year and marching in the streets, many of them are now sitting in state legislatures across the country.